Forest Tent Caterpillar Facts

 It is important to avoid confusing FTC with a similar caterpillar, the eastern tent caterpillar (ETC).

 The FTC name is a bit misleading because forest tent caterpillars don’t actually produce tents or construct large webbed nests.
-They simply march by the hundreds or thousands across roads and over buildings in search of fresh leaves to devour on their favourite trees.
+They simply march by the hundreds or thousands across roads and over buildings in search of trees with fresh leaves.

 Distinguishing between the two caterpillars is possible, though they do resemble each other quite closely.